NHS dentistry: Availability

 NHS dentistry has often struggled to even see 55% of the population in a one-year period.

 Following the government's introduction of a new contract in April 2006, NHS dentistry is not as widely available as it once was, with 900,000 fewer patients seeing an NHS dentist in 2008 and 300,000 losing their NHS dentist in a single month.
 This has forced many patients to pay much higher sums for private treatment, and has been criticised by the British Dental Association as having "failed to improve access to care for patients and failed to allow dentists to provide the modern, preventive care they want to deliver".

-Ben Bradshaw when Minister for Health was questioned on Radio 4 in 2007 about the shortfall in NHS dentistry leading to patients unable to access NHS dentists and even resorting to pulling their own teeth out.
+Ben Bradshaw, then Minister for Health, was questioned on Radio 4 in 2007 about the shortfall in NHS dentistry leading to patients unable to access NHS dentists and even resorting to pulling their own teeth out.
 He suggested that those needing urgent treatment should go to see their GP, prompting the British Medical Association to observe that a General Practitioner was no substitute for a qualified dentist.

 There are repeated stories of shortage of NHS dental services, especially in remote areas such as Skye and Cornwall.
 Lack of access to emergency dentistry is often seen as contributing to overcrowding in hospital accident & emergency departments.
 In May 2007, there was a backlog of 14,000 people unable to register with an NHS dentist in Cornwall.
 Waiting times for routine appointments were up to eighteen months.

 In October 2018 the chairman of general dental practice at the British Dental Association claimed that there was a hostile environment for dental patients.
 380,000 patients a year with dental problems were approaching general practitioners, who were not equipped to help.
 Accessible public-facing information on where to seek care for dental problems was required.

 In England in 2019 over 2 million people were missing out on dental treatment.
 It is estimated that 1.45 million have tried and were unable to get an NHS appointment, others are on waiting lists (0.13 million) or cost discourages them (0.73 million).
 A further 2 million believe they cannot get a dentist where they live, making it likely that almost one in ten people cannot get a dentist.
 Dave Cottam of the British Dental Association said there was a, "perfect storm" of failed contracts, recruitment problems and underfunding.
 Cottam added, "These access problems are no longer affecting a few 'hotspots', but are now the reality for millions across every English region.
 The public are entitled to access care, but the system is stacked against them.
 Those losing out are the patients who need us most."
 The British Dental Association maintains there are serious problems over access to dental treatment in Wales, and similar problems exist on a smaller scale in Northern Ireland and Scotland.